spacetx/starfish/docs/source/creating_an_image_processing_pipeline/index.rst

 following.
 The links show how and when to use each component of *starfish*, and the final section demonstrates putting together a "pipeline recipe" and running it on an experiment.

-#TODO ask kevin to tell me if I've got these in the right order

 Loading Data
 ------------

 * :ref:`Formatting your data <data_conversion_examples>`
 * :ref:`Using formatted example data <datasets>`